 5. Enjoy The Greenery

-Ueno Park is a lovely place to just sit back and enjoy nature, away from the hustle and bustle of big city Tokyo.
+Ueno Park is a lovely place to just sit back and enjoy nature, away from the hustle and bustle of the big city Tokyo.
 However, it can attract its share of crowds too and don’t be surprised to come across festive activities within the park.
 During the cherry blossom season, it is a popular place for hanami (viewing the cherry blossoms).

 6. Go Boating